haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/5.sound/1.bgm/en.md

 ## Adjusting Volume
 Pressing the "Adjust Volume" button brings up a modal for doing just that.
 Chokuretsu's music is quieter than a lot of other tracks, so being able to tamp down the volume is very useful and can be done easily (and visually) from here.
+For maximum ease of use, one can simply hit the "normalize" button and the track will have its volume auto-adjusted to match the average peak loudness of the existing in-game tracks.

 ## Managing Track Looping
 Under the hood, Chokuretsu uses the CriWare ADX format for its background music.
 A primary feature of this format is the ability to encode looping